With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 However, the possibility of delaying extraction will be looked at.

-X-rays and any anesthetic be that local or general, can potentially have a negative effect and professionals wish to avoid unnecessary stress or harm to the mother or baby.
+X-rays and any anesthetic, be that local or general, can theoretically have a negative effect during pregnancy.
+Generally dental professionals wish to avoid unnecessary stress or harm to the mother or baby.

-Dental professionals prefer to wait as long as is feasibly possible before undertaking such treatment, preferably once the pregnancy has ended.
+In reality, dental professionals prefer to wait as long as is feasibly possible before undertaking treatment on pregnant women.
+Ideally permanent treatment would be undertaken once the pregnancy has ended.

 How are teeth removed/types of extraction?